JayWalker512/CryptoNoter/README.md

 * Install Control Panel (Vesta CP or Cpanel or DirectAdmin, etc)
 * Set Up Your Domain DNS Properly & Configure Firewalls
 * Use CertBot To Assign SSL For Your Domain
-* Login Via FTP and Upload The Files Within The `web` Folder To Your Domain Root publc_html
+* Login Via FTP and Upload The Files Within The `web` Folder To Your Domain root public_html

 ## Important
 This is a Nginx Reverse Proxy server setup, YOU NEED TO ADD THE FOLLOWING TO YOUR NGINX.CONF file under the domain.
 Without the following configuration, it will not work.